 The initial teacher preparation programs include licensure for Grades K-5; K-12 in Visual Art and Physical Education; Grades 6-12 for Biology, Business, English, Chemistry, History, Math and Physics.
 Special Education is offered as K-8 and 6-12 interventionist and K-12 comprehensive.
 Advanced preparation levels include the Master of Education (MEd), Educational Specialist (EdS), and Doctor of Education (EdD) programs.
 Master of Education and Educational Specialist programs offer concentrations in curriculum and instruction, instructional leadership, and educational leadership.
 The Master of Education program also offers concentrations in school counselor licensure and mental health counseling.
-The Doctor of Education program includes curriculum and instruction, instructional leadership, and higher education.
+The Doctor of Education leadership, and higher education.